torokrolf/homelab/17-Errors/README.md

 ```

 **Final solution**:
-- Instead of driver-level tuning and the watchdog script, using a **TP-Link UE330 external USB Ethernet adapter** ended up permanently solving the problem — it has been running flawlessly without any drops ever since.
+- Instead of driver-level tuning or the watchdog script, using a **TP-Link UE330 external USB Ethernet adapter** ultimately solved the problem for good — it has run flawlessly, without any dropouts, ever since.

 ---